aabbtree77/twinpeekz/README.md

 * Nim has const, let, var separated from ref, new and [] (GC-ed heap stuff), with ptr, pointer and addr to handle C and var in function arguments under the hood.
 Pointers are explicit and can be used sparingly.

 * Pointers are a problem on the both camps.
-Consider a few [GLFW function](https://github.com/glfw/glfw/blob/a465c1c32e0754d3de56e01c59a0fef33202f04c/src/monitor.c#L306-L326) signatures: namely "glfwGetMonitors" and "glfwGetPrimaryMonitor" whose outputs are of types GLFWmonitor** and GLFWmonitor*, resp.
+Consider a few [GLFW function signatures](https://github.com/glfw/glfw/blob/a465c1c32e0754d3de56e01c59a0fef33202f04c/src/monitor.c#L306-L326):

     ```c
     GLFWAPI GLFWmonitor** glfwGetMonitors(int* count)